Martell0x1/Ecommerce-System-Kinda-/README.md

 # Ecommerce System

 ## Overview
+Hello,

-Hello , this was my second project during my journy to be a software engineer, i've been coding lots of projects so far and they still under development , anyways this is not a compelete Ecommerce System but it's just the begining , as i'm still beginner , the project is simple , it uses Json Files to Store the data and manipluate it in different parts in the programe
+This Project marks my second venture in my journey to becoming a software engineer , Throughout this journey , I have developed numerous projects , many of which are still in progress , While this is not a compelete eCommerce system , it represents the initial steps of its development.As I am still a beginner,the project is intentionally simple,it utilizes the JSON files for data storageand manipulation across various parts of the programe

 # Key Point

-- Users Can Login / register in the System
+- Users Can Login / register into the System
-- an Admin user Can Have a heigher Privileges than a normal user (ie. Add a new Product , mainpulates the database...and so on)
+- We Are Planning To introduce a new Feature that will distinguish bewtween two types of users: normal user and an admin user.
+The admin user is granted higher privileges compared to the normal user (ie.Adding new users , removing new users , manipulating the packages database and so on),ensuring enhanced capabilities and access to advanced features , this inhancement aims at improving the overall functionality and user experience of out system.
 - The Database is just a json files there're three
   1- A Json file for Products
   2- A Json file for Users registered in the System